JackTGonzalez/Sensor-Modeling/README.md

 # Sensor-Modeling

-Contains data and input files for Henry's Coefficient calculations with RASPA and structural properties with Zeo++.
+Contains data and input files for calculations of Henry's Coefficient with RASPA and structural properties with Zeo++.

 ### Content